killermann/samk.blog/content/about/index.md

 Has pissing off your roommate ever really benefited you in the end?
 If so, send your experience to sam@doesntbelieveyou.lol.

-<p class="has-drop-cap">My goal with everything that I write here is for it to be a nudge toward some healthier, happier, or more whole way of living &#8212; for myself, and for anyone who happens to read it.
+**My goal with everything that I write here is for it to be a nudge toward some healthier, happier, or more whole way of living** &#8212; for myself, and for anyone who happens to read it.
 Little reminders, big call-to-actions, personal challenges.
-Things that I&#8217;m currently struggling with, things I feel like I have my mind wrapped around, and things I may be facing for the first time.</p>
+Things that I&#8217;m currently struggling with, things I feel like I have my mind wrapped around, and things I may be facing for the first time.

 I&#8217;ve found that my writing here organically sorted itself into three overall buckets: